brettdewoody/statamic-global-variable-editor/README.md

  Display the global variables in your template using the `{{ global_NAME }}` tag.
 In our example from before, if we wanted to display the phone number we would add `{{ global_phone }}` to our templates or layouts.

-5. Bask in the glory of having installed the add-on.

 Usage
 -----